Lanka Sama Samaja Party: Hartal and after

 In 1953, the LSSP took the lead in organising the Hartal.
 The immediate cause of the Hartal was a hike in the price of rice from 25 cents to 70 cents per measure by the UNP government.
 At the time, J.R.
 Jayawardena was the finance minister of the country.
 Maintaining the price of rice at 25 cent had been an electoral promise given by UNP in the 1952 elections, and when the new rates were introduced to the public, uproar ensued.
 This anger was furthered by the suspension of the meals given to schoolchildren and hikes in rail ticket fares and postal fees.

 Prior to 1953, the concept of a 'Hartal', or general strike, was relatively unknown in Ceylon.
 Through their exile, the LSSP leaders had witnessed the immense impact of the hartals during the Quit India Movement, ensuring that this knowledge was brought with them.

-The Communist Party and VLSSP supported the Hartal and the SLFP and CIC expressed sympathy for the demand of the Hartal, but did not actively support the call for strike.
+The Communist Party and VLSSP supported the Hartal, and the SLFP and CIC expressed sympathy for the demand of the Hartal, but did not actively support the call for strike.
 The Ceylon Mercantile Union supported the demands of the strike, but in not take part in it.
-Rather it encouraged their members to go to work wearing black armbands as a means to protest.
+Rather it encouraged its members to go to work wearing black armbands as a means to protest.